chirag1siradana/class-9-maths-notes/README.md

 # Class 9 Maths Number Systems Notes

+## All parts uploaded!
+The chapter is now complete.

-This repository contains detailed notes for Class 9 Number Systems, divided into 10 parts.
+This repository contains detailed notes for Class 9 Number Systems, divided into 10 parts:

 - **Part 1**: Introduction to Number Systems
 - **Part 2**: Rational Numbers